ymnoor21/docker-apache-php/README.md

 To run application container with volume and mysql container (change port 80 to 8080 if you already have something running.

-`docker run -p 80:80 --name app_container --link mysql_container:mysql -d ymnoor21/ap:v2`
+`docker run -p 80:80 --name app_container --volumes-from app_data --link mysql_container:mysql -d ymnoor21/ap:v2`